naveensrinivasan/stunning-tribble/README.md

 1. Navigate to your `go.mod` folder
 1. `go list -m -f '{{if not (or  .Main)}}{{.Path}}@{{.Version}}_{{.Replace}}{{end}}' all  | stunning-tribble`

-- If there aren't issues it would `exit` without an error.
+- If there aren't issues, it would `exit` without an error.
-- If it finds any Vulnerability it would print the vulernabilty and `exit` with 1.
+- If it finds any Vulnerability, it would print the vulnerability and `exit` with 1.

 ### Why build this?

-Every time a PR comes in for updates to `go.mod`/`go.sum` this will help if there are any known OSV issues.
+Every time a PR comes in for updates to `go.mod`/`go.su` will help with any known OSV issues.

-### How do I integrate in CI?
+### How do I integrate into CI?

 #### Does it handle `replace` directive?